unified-hmi/remote-virtio-gpu/README.md

 │    ├── rvgpu-renderer            # rvgpu-renderer source files
 │    ├── rvgpu-sanity              # sanity module source files
 ```

-## Build instructions
+# How to Install RVGPU

-The build instructions described here are tested on Ubuntu 20.04 LTS AMD64.
+The install instructions described here are tested on Ubuntu 20.04 LTS AMD64.
 However you can try it with different Linux distros with Wayland display
 server.
 Assuming, you have a clean Ubuntu 20.04 installed, perform the
-following steps:
+following steps.
+You have two options for installing RVGPU: either build from source code ([Building from Source](#building-from-source)) or install from a binary ([Binary-only Install](#binary-only-install)).

+## Building from Source

 - Install the build prerequisites